 How is the DC Sunny Saver installed with my existing solar system?

 The DC Sunny Saver battery package can be installed alongside your current solar system (this is called AC coupled) which means your solar system and battery both connect into your switchboard.
 Alternatively it can be installed so that your solar panels connect directly into the DC Sunny Saver’s Hybrid Inverter and therefore replaces your existing solar inverter (this is called DC coupled).

 We recommend AC coupling your DC Sunny Saver if you have an existing solar system because it’s a simpler and usually cheaper way to install the battery with your solar system.
 This is because it requires no alteration to your solar system and hence has no impact on your existing solar warranties.

 We recommend DC coupling your DC Sunny Saver if you’re installing it at the same time as a new solar system.
 This is because it will allow both your battery and solar panels to work in the event of a blackout (as opposed to just the battery in the case of AC coupling).

 Absolutely, there are just a few requirements you’ll need to follow.
 For example, the battery can’t be installed in direct sunshine and needs to be protected by an eave.

 No, it must be installed by a Clean Energy Council accredited battery installer.
 Whilst the installation is relatively simple compared to other batteries, it still needs to be installed by an electrician.

 Can it be wall mounted?

-Yes, we include the wall mount in all our installations.
+Yes, we include a wall mount in the DC Sunny Saver battery package.

 Can it be floor mounted?